StyraInc/rego-style-guide/README.md

 ## Functions

-### Prefer using arguments over `input` and `data`
+### Prefer using arguments over `input`, `data` or rule references

 What separates functions from rules is that they accept _arguments_.
-While a function too may reference anything from `input` and `data`, these references create dependencies that aren't obvious simply by checking the function signature, and it makes it harder to reuse that function in other contexts.
+While a function too may reference anything from `input`, `data` or other rules declared in a policy, these references create dependencies that aren't obvious simply by checking the function signature, and it makes it harder to reuse that function in other contexts.
 Additionally, functions that only depend on their arguments are easier to test standalone.

 **Avoid**
 ```rego